Day 1

 Both routes make it possible to visit Miranda’s hot springs and bird sanctuary.
 The historic township of Thames was founded during the Coromandel gold rush.
 It’s a great place for walks – around the town, through the bush and on the mangrove board walk.
 Visit the museum and discover an interesting range of shops.

 The road to Coromandel clings to the edge of the coast.
 You’ll enjoy amazing views and a constant procession of beautiful beaches fringed with Pohutukawa trees.
-Formerly a gold-mining and timber town, Coromandel is now a haven for artists, craftspeople and conservationists.
+Formerly a gold-mining and timber town, Coromandel town is now a haven for artists, craftspeople and conservationists.
 It has many well-preserved Victorian buildings and an interesting museum.

 Day 2